Musical Theatre Institute for Teens

 Summer Acting Institute for Teens

-A challenging four-week acting conservatory for ages 13-19 culminating in a public performance of Medea (a contemporary adaptation)
+A challenging four-week acting conservatory for ages 13-19 culminating in a public performance of Mary Zimmerman’s The Secret in the Wings.

 The curriculum includes audition seminars, improvisational workshops, voice and speech training, movement training, and scene study, as well as special programs designed to give interested students insight into the workings of the professional theatre community.
-In addition to the daily training, students will present a new telling of Euripides’ Medea, set in a modern day high school and reframed as a teenage revenge tragedy.
+In addition to the daily training, students will rehearse and perform The Secret in the Wings by playwright Mary Zimmerman (Metamorphoses).

 All institute classes are taught by professional actors and directors.
-The summer program is directed by actor Deb Gottesman, a founder and co-director of The Theatre Lab, and includes a staff of highly trained instructors and specialists including award-winning director/playwright Randy Baker (Rorschach Theatre), who will direct the final production.
+The summer program is directed by actor Deb Gottesman, a founder and co-director of The Theatre Lab, and includes a staff of highly trained instructors and specialists including actor/director/producer Madeleine Regina (Feminist Fairytales), who will direct the final production.

 ACTING CLASSES